Scherub/rw-stonecutting-extended/README.md

 ## FAQ

-Can this mod be added and removed safely?
+Can this mod be safely added and removed at any time?

 > This mod can be added at any time.
-Removing this mod **should** only result in a one-time-error message and the loss of any set stonecutting bulk bills.
+Removing this mod **should** only result in a one-time error message and the loss of any set stonecutting bulk bills.
 Just to be on the safe side, it is advised to create a separate save game.

 Does this mod work with stonecutting workbenches from other mods, such as the ones from *Vanilla Expanded*.